-In total the Authority serves approximately 5827 Housing Choice Vouchers.
-Of the total, the Authority administers Project Based Housing Choice Voucher that assist approximately 104 participants during FY2017.
+In total the Authority serves approximately 5837 Housing Choice Vouchers.
+Of the total, the Authority administers Project Based Housing Choice Voucher that assist approximately 175 participants during FY2018.
 In addition, approximately 174 certificates are administered under the Moderate Rehabilitation Program.
 A request for proposal will be issued for Project based vouchers during the plan year.
+The Housing Authority of Prince George's County (HAPGC) is making available up to Sixty Nine (69) UFAS Project-Based Housing Choice Vouchers (PBV) to support the preservation or creation of affordable housing opportunities for disabled low and moderate income families in Prince George's County.
+PBVs may be awarded to an existing, new construction project or a rehabilitation multi-family project.